 Making the cookies:

-Spoon 1 tablespoon of dough onto silicone baking sheet or parchment paper.
+- Spoon 1 tablespoon of dough onto silicone baking sheet or parchment paper.
 (I use a Silpat sheet.)
-Spread with a spoon into a thin 4-5 inch circle.
+Spread batter with the back of a spoon into a thin 4-5 inch circle.
 Start by making 2 circles at a time.
 (I don’t ever do more than 3 at a time.)

-Remove from the oven and immediately take one cookie and place it on a wooden cutting board.
-Keep the side that was "down" while cooking down.
+- Remove from the oven.Immediately take one cookie and place it on a wooden cutting board.
+Keep bottom (the side that was "down" while cooking) down.

 - No matter how crafty you are, plan on a few broken cookies.
 They are going to happen – accept it.
 It’s OK though – just dip them in chocolate and enjoy.